Suckapunch (album): Composition and lyrics

 "Suckapunch" sees the band move into dance-rock and electro territory, and is about finding one's self.
-It evolved out of a 90-second voicenote that had Franceschi mumbling and Heyler playing piano.
+It evolved out of a 90-second voicenote that had Franceschi mumbling and Helyer playing piano.
 Guitarist Chris Miller said it reminded him of music from The Matrix (1999) and the work of Rage Against the Machine.
 Franceschi had song's riff for a few years and would occasionally play it to the band acoustically.
 The riff was then played electronically akin to 1990s dance from Ibiza.
 "Kill the Mood" was written in Los Angeles, California; the band wanted it to be a "Kendrick Lamar [track] with guitars".
-Heyler had came up with the chord progression while in Birmingham when promoting Night People.
+Helyer had come up with the chord progression while in Birmingham when promoting Night People.
 When in Los Angeles, Franceschi remembered the chord progression and suggested they incorporate it into the song.
-Alongside this, Heyler used other guitar parts, such as a "sludgy down progression" recalling the "swaggy rock and roll" of Oasis, merging it with a West Coast hip hop sound.
+Alongside this, Helyer used other guitar parts, such as a "sludgy down progression" recalling the "swaggy rock and roll" of Oasis, merging it with a West Coast hip hop sound.

 The ballad "Glasgow" discusses the loss of a loved one and coming to terms with it.
 Describing the lyrics, Franceschi said: "[Y]ou can either grow to resent that person, or grow to accept and respect how they feel and move on".
 Franceschi came up with rough ideas for the melody while in his basement, and later showed it to the rest of the band during a rehearsal.
 They expanded on it and finished it after three further jam sessions; Flint said the city of the same name was one of their favourite locations to perform.
 "Adrenaline" talks about having split personalities, and relying on co-dependency, which was something Franceschi realised he struggled with.
 It was written in a studio north of Alexandra Palace in London around the November–December 2018 UK tour, while the middle eight was later done in Thailand.
-According to Heyler, "Voicenotes" was influenced by Igor's Theme" (2019) by Tyler, the Creator.
+According to Helyer, "Voicenotes" was influenced by Igor's Theme" (2019) by Tyler, the Creator.
 Barnes said the guitars in it acts in a call-and-response manner and panned differently.
-The guitar part that Heyler had demoed was a single-note riff that featured throughout the track.
+The guitar part that Helyer had demoed was a single-note riff that featured throughout the track.
 When they tried recording it, he thought it "sounds a bit crap"; Barnes then thought that the riff should be played on a bass and the guitars should be enhanced by a DigiTech Whammy pedal.